-You don't know where your old PC might end up after you dispose of it.
-Here's how you can ensure your personal data doesn't end up in the wrong hands.
+You don't know where your old PC might end up after you get rid of it.
+Here's how to dispose of old laptop computers to ensure your personal data doesn't end up in the wrong hands.

-The back-up device depends on how much data you have.
+The best back-up device depends on how much data you have.
 The most popular ways are:

 Deleting your files and emptying the recycle bin doesn't remove them from your hard drive.
 They can be easily retrieved with the most basic recovery software.

 Even formatting your disc will fail to remove your personal data from the hard drive.

 There is a range of software available for download which can erase your data.
 However, just as you erase it, someone could easily download a program to retrieve it.

 If the idea running software fills you with dread .
 A practical way of getting rid your personal data is to destroy your hard drive.